Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • taking medications: urinary tract stimulants, inhibitors, adrenaline blockers, digoxin, etc.

-The blood supply can be restored surgically.
-As a rule, operations are prescribed for patients who have been diagnosed with severe heart disease or valvular disease.
-Often, the valves are resected and prostheses are inserted.
-This approach allows you to normalize the heart rate, eliminate arrhythmia and fibrillation.
+Blood supply can be restored surgically.
+As a rule, operations are prescribed for patients who have been diagnosed with severe heart or valve defects.
+Often, the valves are resected and prostheses are installed.
+This approach allows you to normalize the heart rhythm and eliminate arrhythmia and fibrillation.
 It should be noted that operations are carried out if there is a high danger to human life.
 In all other cases, therapy is carried out.

 Preventive methods

-In the absence of a genetic predisposition to diseases of the cardiovascular system, the fraction can be kept normal without difficulty.
+In the absence of a genetic predisposition to diseases of the cardiovascular system, it is possible to maintain a normal fraction without difficulty.

 • daily exercise;

-• do not abuse alcoholic beverages and tobacco;
+• do not abuse alcohol-containing drinks and tobacco;

 • Do aerobics 2-3 times a week;